-Team (0-15)
+Team Composition / Organisation (0-15)

 Is the team composition relevant for developing the idea further?
 Do they have relevant experience, skill sets and in-depth knowledge?
 Do they have the right networks?
 Is there a clear ownership of the idea?
 Note: It is not necessary to have a full team envisaged for implementation at time of applying.

 Scoring as per below (continuous scale from 0-15):

-- ✓ Strong and relevant conservation, resilience and business experience (15) - ✓ Medium conservation, resilience and business experience (10) - ✓ Low conservation, resilience or business experience (5) - ✓ No relevant conservation, resilience or business experience (0)
+- Strong and relevant experience in conservation (agriculture, climate and resilience) experience (15) - ✓ Medium conservation and business experience (10) - ✓ Low conservation or business experience (5) - ✓ No conservation or business experience (0)